tatumamckinnis/Nbody/README.md

 ## Starter Code and Using Git
-You must have installed all software (Java, Git, VS Code) before you can complete the project.You can find the [directions for installation here](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/installingSoftware.md).

-We'll be using Git and the installation of GitLab at [coursework.cs.duke.edu](https://coursework.cs.duke.edu).
-All code for classwork will be kept here.
-Git is software used for version control, and GitLab is an online repository to store code in the cloud using Git.

-**[This document details the workflow](https://coursework.cs.duke.edu/201-public-documentation/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.** We recommend that you read and follow the directions carefully while working on a project!
-While coding, we recommend that you periodically (perhaps when completing a method or small section) push your changes as explained in Section 5.
+**[This document details the workflow](hhttps://coursework.cs.duke.edu/cs-201-fall-22/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.**

 ## Developing, Running, Testing Code

 You're given the outline of a class `CelestialBody` with stub or missing methods and a constructor.
 You'll add code so that the class `CelestialBody.java` works as described below.
 This class represents a celestial body such as a planet or a sun.
-You'll implement [a constructor, methods to get the state of a `CelestialBody` (getters)](#instance-variables-constructors-getters) and [methods that determine the interactions between `CelestialBody` objects due to gravitational forces](#writing-the-methods).

 Finally, you will create a class `NBody.java` that drives a simulation between planets, suns, and celestial bodies interacting.
 This class will read a file of data that specifies the initial positions and masses of the bodies and then simulates their interaction over a set time period.
 The simulation will also animate the interactions between the bodies.